Tinram/Bookmarks-Checker/README.md

 A simple PHP prototype script provided a slow way (~1 URL per second) of checking for dead links.

 I switched to Python to leverage its threading capabilities and speed up the process.
-Then I finally got round to adding cURL multi to the PHP script.
+Then I finally got round to adding cURL Multi to the PHP script.

 ## Example